 ORLANDO, Fla. -- Data center executives and Uptime Institute Inc. directors say the IT community is misappropriating Uptime's tier classification system for data center performance.
-Institute president Ken Brill attempted to set the record straight this week at the Uptime's Symposium on high-density computing.

 The Institute created a four-tier rating system that applied the IT concepts of high availability and concurrent maintainability to the underlying data center infrastructure.
 Tier-1 data centers are the most basic while a Tier-4 is fundamentally immune to planned and unplanned downtime.